-4. Determination of Calcium Ion Concentration by Contraction of the Frog Heart method are that it can only be employed on fluids with an electrolyte composition approximating that of serum and it is limited with respect to the concentration range over which it is sensitive; the upper limit being about 2.0~mM Ca++.
+4. Determination of Calcium Ion Concentration by Contraction of the Frog Heart

+The contraction response of the excised frog heart offers an interesting biological method of estimating calcium ion concentrations.
+This method was perfected by McLean and Hastings (1934).
+The shortcomings of this method are that it can only be employed on fluids with an electrolyte composition approximating that of serum and it is limited with respect to the concentration range over which it is sensitive; the upper limit being about 2.0 mM Ca++.
 The great field of usefulness of this method has been in ascertaining the calcium ion concentration of various body fluids under normal and pathological conditions.